 Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors It is the policy of the Company, as set out in its CG Manual, to ensure, through the Compensation Committee, that the salaries and other remuneration of directors are set at a level adequate to attract and retain directors and officers with the qualifications and experience needed to manage the Company.
-Executive directors receive fixed and variable remuneration consistent with the policy of the Company to set such remuneration at a level adequate to attract and retain executive directors with the qualifications and experience needed to manage the Company.
 The compensation is based on achievement of corporate targets and individual performance and contribution.

-Non-Executive Directors It is the policy of the Company, as set out in its CG Manual, to ensure, through the Compensation Committee, that the salaries and other remuneration of directors are set at a level adequate to attract and retain directors and officers with the qualifications and experience needed by the Company.
-Non-executive directors receive such amount as is adequate to attract and retain directors with the qualifications and experience needed by the Company.
-The amounts received by non-executive directors are set at an amount as is adequate to attract and retain directors with the qualifications and experience needed by the Company.
+Non-Executive Directors It is the policy of the Non-executive directors The amounts

+Company, as set out receive such amount as is received by non-

+in its CG Manual, to adequate to attract and executive directors

+ensure, through the retain directors with the are set at an

+Compensation qualifications and amount as is

+Committee, that the experience needed by the adequate to attract

+salaries and other Company. and retain

+remuneration of directors with the

+directors are set at qualifications and

+a level adequate to experience needed

+attract and retain by the Company.

+directors and

+officers with the

+qualifications and

+experience needed

+by the Company.